What to Bring to the Beach with a Toddler (or toddler twins!)

 Keep some corn starch or baby powder (talc free!) in your car.
 Just brush some over sandy body parts and the sand comes right off.

 There you have it!
 I hope this helps you to know what to bring to the beach with toddlers.
 I’ll update this list as we continue to go to the beach this summer.
+Feel free to reach out by email if you have any questions!
+I’d be happy to help.
 Happy Beach Days!